 If your business wants to consider a mid-year reduction or suspension:

-For more information, consult Lane Powell’s COVID-19 Resource Center or contact Katheryn Bradley or Craig Day.
+For more information, consult Lane Powell’s COVID-19 Resource Center or contact Katheryn Bradley.

 Before proceeding, please note: If you are not a current client of Lane Powell PC, please do not include any information in this email that you or someone else considers to be confidential or secret in nature.
 Prior to the establishment of a lawyer-client relationship, unsolicited emails from non-clients containing confidential or secret information cannot be protected from disclosure.